richardc/dotfiles/sublime_text/README.md

-SublimeText2 puts all its user confuguration into the User package, which you just edit as JSON files.
+SublimeText2 puts all its user configuration into the User package, which you just edit as JSON files.
+This directory contains the Users package, to make use of it install Package Control and link into:

-To make use of this symlink the Users module into ~/Library/Application Support/Sublime Text 2/Packages/User on OSX then install Package Control which will make sure you have the Plugins listed in the state file.
+	~/Library/Application Support/Sublime Text 2/Packages # OSX
+	~/.config/sublime-text-2/Packages # Linux

 This approach is based on http://mwunsch.tumblr.com/post/15742953582/sublime- text-2-user-settings-and-version-control rather than the other guides that